bkraad47/Addressbook/README.md

 ## To Deploy
 * Do cli command 'ember-build'
 * Copy the dist folder contents to server_files and rename as public
-* Then deploy to your Herkou app on heroku -https://devcenter.heroku.com/articles/deploying-nodejs
+* Then deploy the server_files contents to your Herkou app on heroku - https://devcenter.heroku.com/articles/deploying-nodejs